Poker Tells - Online & Live

 But remember that this is a general tendency for tells in poker and should only be acted upon if you have a good sense that it's correct for a specific player.

-When it comes to tells in poker, immediate calls can also often rule out strong draws.
+When it comes to poker tells, immediate calls can also often rule out strong draws.
 For example, in no-limit, a player who calls a bet immediately on a flop of Jc Ts 5c is unlikely to have an ace-high flush draw or even K-Q. Most players with strong draws will at least consider raising here, even if they do end up deciding to just call.

 If you are bluffing and an opponent immediately calls you, this may encourage you to follow up with a bluff on the next street.
-If you are betting a strong hand, an opponent's immediate call will often mean that a player will be folding to another normal-sized bet.
+If you are betting a strong hand, an opponent's immediate call will often mean they will be folding to another normal-sized bet.
 In this case, you may be influenced to make your next bet smaller, or maybe even to check.

 This tends to happen for several reasons:

-Even with all these factors, you should remember that this is just a general tendency and not a super strong one.
+Even with all these factors, you should remember that this is just a general tendency.
 We've all seen players make immediate bets with strong hands, and we've all made immediate bets with strong hands.
 But recognizing that this is a general pattern can help you spot players who may have very reliable forms of this pattern.

 Also, being aware of this general pattern can help you make up your mind in borderline situations.
-For example, if your opponent bets on the river, and a call or a fold seems break-even from a strategic standpoint, you might decide to use the immediacy of the bet as a tie-breaker.
+For example, if your opponent bets on the river, and you’re 50/50 on whether to call or fold, you might decide to use the immediacy of their bet as a tie-breaker.

-A lot of past poker tells wisdom has said that players who stare at you after betting are more likely to be bluffing.
+A lot of past poker tells wisdom dictates that players who stare at you after betting are more likely to be bluffing.
 The idea is that these players are trying to intimidate you not to call.
 The truth, however, is more complicated.
-There are two major eye-contact behavioral patterns to watch out for:
+There are actually two major eye-contact behavioral patterns to watch out for:

 Notice that these are exactly opposite patterns.

-This demonstrates the complexity possible in this type of behavior and behavior in general.
+This demonstrates the complexity possible in this type of behavior and poker tells in general.
 Some players won't have any noticeable eye contact patterns.
 The point is that some players will have one of these major patterns so it can be useful to look for them.

 The first pattern is more common amongst recreational players.
-This is because these players will tend to "interact" more with opponents after betting strong hands, especially after action-ending bets (all-in bets or bets on the river).
+This is because these players will tend to interact more with their opponents after betting strong hands, especially after action-ending bets (e.g. all-in bets or bets on the river).
 This interaction can take the form of increased eye contact.
-Most recreational players, when bluffing, will tend to avoid scrutiny and interaction and this will lead to less eye contact.
+Most recreational players, when bluffing, will tend to avoid scrutiny and interaction, which will lead to less eye contact.

 It is worth noting that it is easier to notice eye contact patterns when you are seated directly across from an opponent, because this seat placement leads naturally to players looking at each other more often.
 If players are sitting beside each other, these kinds of behaviors don't come up as often.

 Some players, when holding a vulnerable hand and, waiting for an opponent to act, will make more eye contact.
-This is often done in a defensive way to discourage a bet.
-This is kind of similar to defensive chip handling.
+This is often done in a defensive way to discourage a bet, in a similar fashion to defensive chip handling.

-Players with strong hands, who don't mind an opponent betting, or may even want that, will tend to avoid behaviors that might discourage action, like staring.
+Players with strong hands, who don't mind an opponent betting, or may even want them to, will tend to avoid behaviors like staring that might discourage action.

 As with post-bet eye contact, this behavior will be more probable when players are sitting directly across from each other.

 Real smiles are much more meaningful and useful than fake smiles when it comes to tells in poker.
-A person betting a strong hand is capable of a wide range of behavior, which can include: smiling deeply and sincerely, smiling insincerely, or not smiling at all.
+A person betting a strong hand is capable of a wide range of behavior, which may include smiling deeply and sincerely, smiling insincerely, or not smiling at all.
 On the other hand, a bluffer will usually find it difficult to exhibit a sincere, genuine smile.

 What are the characteristics of real smiles?

 Fake smiles will typically only be useful if you have some player-specific information to base your decision on.
-For example, you might know that a player often wears a small fake smile when he's bluffing.
-This could perhaps be an unconscious attempt on his part to communicate confidence.
-But in a vacuum, without prior player history, a fake smile won't tell you too much.
+For example, you might know that a player often wears a small fake smile when they’re bluffing.
+This could perhaps be an unconscious attempt on their part to communicate confidence.
+But without prior player history, a fake smile won't tell you much.

 Players who stare at their hole cards for a while when initially looking at them are unlikely to have strong hands.
 The main reason for this is that players who look at strong cards will often have an instinct to look away and to not attract attention to their "treasure."
 Players looking at weak cards don't have this instinct.

-This will mostly come in handy pre-flop, by ruling out action behind you.
-For example, you noticed two players behind you staring at their hole cards.
-An early-position player raises.
-You can now feel more comfortable either 3-betting or calling with a wider range of hands, knowing that calls or raises behind you have become unlikely.
+This will mostly come in handy preflop, by ruling out action behind you.
+For example, you notice two players behind you staring at their hole cards, and an early-position player raises.
+You can now feel more comfortable either 3-betting or calling with a wider range of hands, knowing that calls or raises from those players behind you have become unlikely.

 Another example.
-You notice a player in late position staring at his cards for a few seconds.
-Then, when the action comes to him, he raises.
-If you've already noticed this is a generally valuable tell for him, you can adjust your strategy accordingly, either re-raising him light or opting to only call with your very strong hands.
+You notice a player in late position staring at their cards for a few seconds.
+Then, when the action comes to them, they raise.
+If you've already noticed this is a generally valuable tell for this particular player, you can adjust your strategy accordingly, either re-raising them light or opting to only call with your very strong hands.

-This poker tell pattern is most useful pre-flop but sometimes will come in handy post-flop.
-For example, a player studies the flop and then holds his hole cards up to study them for a few seconds; it's unlikely this player has connected strongly with the flop or has much of a hand at all.
+This poker tell pattern is most useful preflop but sometimes will come in handy post-flop.
+For example, if a player studies the flop and then holds their hole cards up to study them for a few seconds, it's unlikely this player has connected strongly with the flop or has much of a hand at all.